jaewon-cho/jaewon-cho.github.io/pages/opportunities.md

 permalink: /opportunities
 ---

-We are looking for undergraduate students and lab technicians.<br/>
+We are looking for undergraduate students, lab technicians, and graduate students.<br/>
 If you are interested in joining the lab, please contact me via email.<br/>
 dreadcupper @ hanyang.ac.kr<br/>